takahirom/roborazzi/README.md

 }
 ```

-Then, you can run the Gradle tasks for Android Support:
+Then, you can run the Gradle tasks for Desktop Support, just like you do for Android Support.

 ```
 ./gradlew recordRoborazzi[SourceSet]